jlmantov/type-graphql-api/Readme.md

 - add POST endpoint to handle user response from _Reset Password_ form: http://localhost:4000/user/resetpwd/:uuid
   - url uuid is used to identify userEmail in DB
   - token (from cookie) is used to identify user in DB.
-  - cross-referencing uuid and token in order to avoid cheating
+  - cross-referencing uuid and token in order to make cheating harder
   - token is used to verify timespan
 - new **verifyPasswordReset** to update password
 - redirect to login/landing page on success